Aronia Berry

 Aronia melanocarpa

-Cold-hardy perennial shrub native to Northeast US, producing high-antioxidant berries for juice and health products.
-Low-maintenance, adaptable to Zone 6a soils and climate.
+Cold-hardy perennial shrub native to eastern North America, producing high-antioxidant berries for juice and health products.
+Low-maintenance, adaptable to Zones 3-8 soils and climate.

 Crop Snowflake Score